A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Introduction

 \item [(2)] the sectional curvature is bounded away from $-\infty$. \end{itemize} Then $M$ has finite topological type. \end{theorem}

-Note that both condition (1) and (2) of Theorem \ref{AGFiniteTpType} are necessary; Menguy constructed examples of open manifolds with positive Ricci curvature which satisfy bounded diameter growth or sectional curvature bounded from below (\cite{Men00,Men00a}).
+Note that both conditions (1) and (2) of Theorem \ref{AGFiniteTpType} are necessary.
+This can be seen from the examples constructed by Menguy (\cite{Men00,Men00a}), where he showed the existence of open manifolds with infinite topological type and positive Ricci curvature that satisfy either bounded diameter growth or sectional curvature bounded from below.

-Starting from \cite{AG}, many finite topological type results have appeared (e.g.\cite{SW93,Shen96}).
-Roughly, the common approach of these results is as follows.
-A geometric quantities growth condition (e.g. Theorem \ref{AGFiniteTpType} (1)) is needed to guarantee a small excess estimate, using Abresch-Gromoll's excess estimate (Theorem \ref{ExcessEstimateAG} below).
-And an additional regularity assumption on metrics(e.g. Theorem \ref{AGFiniteTpType} (2)) is also needed to guarantee that a triangle comparison of Toponogov type holds.
-Then combining small excess and triangle comparison yields that there exists no critical points of distance functions, in Grove-Shiohama sense, outside a compact subset, which concludes finite topological type, according to Grove-Shiohama's critical point theory (\cite{Ch91}).
+Starting from \cite{AG}, several results on finite topological type have been published (e.g. \cite{SW93,Shen96}).
+In general, these results follow a similar approach.
+First, a growth condition on geometric quantities (e.g. Theorem \ref{AGFiniteTpType} (1)) is required to ensure a small excess estimate, which is obtained using Abresch-Gromoll's excess estimate (Theorem \ref{ExcessEstimateAG} below).
+Additionally, a regularity assumption on metrics (e.g. Theorem \ref{AGFiniteTpType} (2)) is needed to guarantee a triangle comparison of Toponogov type.
+By combining the small excess estimate and the triangle comparison, it can be concluded that there are no critical points of distance functions, in the sense of Grove-Shiohama, outside a compact subset.
+Then the conclusion of finite topological type is derived from Grove-Shiohama's critical point theory (\cite{Ch91}).

-However, due to the common approach mentioned above, the crucial tool, Grove-Shiohama's critical point theory, depends heavily on a triangle comparison of Toponogov type.
-Hence, it seems inevitable to make assumptions on lower bound of sectional curvature or conjugate radius (\cite{DW95}) which serve as additional regularity assumptions on metrics.
-So the main effort of past works is to find proper growth conditions.
+However, the crucial tool in the common approach mentioned above, Grove-Shiohama's critical point theory, heavily relies on a triangle comparison of Toponogov type.
+As a result, it appears that the previous results inevitably required assumptions on the lower bound of sectional curvature or conjugate radius (\cite{DW95}) which serve as additional regularity assumptions on metrics.
+Consequently, the main focus of the past research was on finding suitable growth conditions, with less progress made in exploring weaker regularity assumptions.